scar1377/intro-week-solution/day_1/1_git/notes_part_1.md

 ## git command line interface

-Git has a rich command line interface - in otherwords a variety of command lines that we can use for interacting and using git.
-The first command we'll want to use is `git init` which creates a new git repository - this will be the place where git stores the content of files and folders along with the timeline.
+Git has a rich command line interface - in otherwords a catalogue of commands that we can use for using git's features.
+One of the starting commands is `git init`.

+🔑 `git init` a creates a new git repository - this will be the place where git stores the content of files and folders in each snapshot on your timeline.

 ```terminal
 $ git init